 Let’s take a closer look a the types of fuel sources (sugars) that are good for brewing Kombucha.

-What Types of Sugar can be used for Brewing Kombucha Tea?
+What sugar types can be used for brewing Kombucha Tea?

 Cane sugar is the most common type of sugar that is used for brewing Kombucha.
 Most people use “plain white sugar” – you want to make sure the package says “cane sugar” on it or you are most likely using GMO Beet Sugar.